shurik179/yozh/docs/index.rst

     * Two RGB **LEDs** for light indication and a **buzzer** for sound signals

-* Expansion ports nad connections:
+* Expansion ports and connections:

     * Two ports for connecting **servos**

     * Two  I2C ports, using Qwiic/Stemma QT connector

-    * Several availabel pin headers for connecting other electronics
+    * Several available pin headers for connecting other electronics

     * Yozh is compatible with mechanical attachments (`grabber <https://www.dfrobot.com/product-2128.html>`__, `forklift <https://www.dfrobot.com/product-2129.html>`__,...) by DFRobot.